Summer Rain (Johnny Rivers song)

 "Summer Rain" is a song written by James Hendricks and performed by American musician Johnny Rivers on his 1968 LP Realization.
-Of his several dozen releases, it is considered his sixth greatest hit internationally.
 It reached No. 14 on the US Billboard Hot 100, No. 6 on the US Cash Box Top 100, and No. 10 in Canada in early January, 1968.
-"Summer Rain" is about lifelong love during "the summer of love" of 1967.
+"Summer Rain" is about lifelong love during "the Summer of Love" of 1967.
 It was released in the late fall, as a reminiscence of the previous summer.
 The song references Sgt.
 Pepper's Lonely Hearts Club Band, the Beatles album which was released during May of that year.